A year later, Game of Thrones remains one of TV's greatest achievements

 Perhaps the most stirring part of Ned Stark's death was that, to the citizens of King's Landing, he died a traitor.
 A lifetime of honor, loyalty and sacrifice couldn't save him from a disgraceful end.
 It hurts to say that Game of Thrones suffered a similar fate.

-Discuss: Game of Thrones one year later: Still one of TV's greatest achievements
+Discuss: Game of Thrones ended a year ago.
+What is its legacy?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.